Infrastructure Engineering Solutions

 Our highly qualified team have dedicated experience to access challenging environments and confined spaces, using advanced access solutions such as diving, pontoon and safety boat access operated by a RYA certified boat handler, rope access working to Industrial Rope Access Association (IRATA) guidelines, mobile tower access with the Prefabricated Access Suppliers’ and Manufacturers’ Association (PASMA) and powered access with the International Powered Access Federation (IPAF).

-Asbestos Management FAQs
+Legal Duties for Asbestos Management

 Where can asbestos be found in commercial buildings?